oqolarte/oblong/content/project/old-computer.md

 I didn't want the console log to open everytime I log in, so I commented it out of the `/etc/X11/Xenodm/Xsetup_0` file.

+## Terminal Emulator

+I use st because it's snappier than xterm. st lacks scrollback feature, though, which tmux solves fortunately.
+I applied no patches for my build.

+I use xterm only for when using w3m-img, because it properly renders images, unlike st.
+A dedicated key-binding spawns an xterm instance outside of tmux just to load w3m-img.

 ## File Manager
-I'd like to say that I won't use file manager, but I installed nnn just in case.
+I'd like to say that I won't use a file manager, but I installed nnn just in case.

 ```
 # pkg_add nnn
 ```

-However, mostly I use `mv`, `cp`, `rm`, `cd`, `ls` and other Unix utilities.
+However, mostly I use `mv`, `cp`, `rm`, `cd`, `ls` and other Unix utilities for moving around.
-Doing so "forces" me to be mindful of the current file tree structure in home directory.
+Using them "forces" me to be mindful of the current file tree structure in home directory.
 It also encourages me to immediately clean up files and/or put them where they need to be.

 As an effect, my system is clutter-free and simple[^fs].